-- It is based on Ubuntu LTS, and this is why it is more accessible to mass users across different regions.
+- It is based on Ubuntu LTS, so it is more accessible to mass users across different regions.

-- The additional software packages to recommend to use with this distro can be easily found on the official website.
+- The additional software packages to recommend using this distro can be easily found on the official website.

 - The developer team members are scientists and researchers.
 This is why they know what a scientist wants and develops this distro according to that.